History Files

 Drove-Asqur

 Drove-Asqur is the last-known king of Ekallatum, while his potential brother, Mut-Ashkur, gains the city of Ashur and the Assyrian leadership.
-Both are obscure.
+Both are obscure, primarily thanks to the sacking of Mari and the termination of its detailed records.

 However, Drove-Asqur's Ekallatum becomes even more obscure, to the point of disappearing almost entirely from the historical record after his reign.
-It seems most likely that Mut-Ashkur inherits or captures the city and incorporates it into 'Old Kingdom' Assyrian holdings.
+It seems most likely that Mut-Ashkur inherits or captures the city and incorporates it into 'Old Kingdom' Assyrian holdings, albeit as 'Vassal Kings of Babylonia'.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.